doocs/leetcode/solution/0500-0599/0585.Investments in 2016/README_EN.md

 | lat         | float |
 | lon         | float |
 +-------------+-------+
-pid is the primary key column for this table.
+pid is the primary key (column with unique values) for this table.
 Each row of this table contains information about one policy where: pid is the policyholder&#39;s policy ID. tiv_2015 is the total investment value in 2015 and tiv_2016 is the total investment value in 2016.